10 Things to Do in Cádiz in August

 Money in euros| ©Ibrahim Boran

-August is the busiest month of the summer so prices, especially for accommodation, are the highest of the year.
-Keep in mind that there are excursions, such as bike tours, that are usually cheap all year round, but the high season in Cadiz is not an economical time to vacation.
+August is the busiest month of the summer, so prices, especially for accommodation, are the highest of the year.
+Keep in mind that there are excursions, such as bike tours, that are usually inexpensive all year round, but the high season in Cadiz is not cheap for vacations.

-What to pack to visit Cadiz in August?
+What to pack for a visit to Cadiz in August?

 Luggage| ©JamesDeMeyer